rpmuller/MolecularIntegrals.jl/Notes.md

 Rys quadrature is working, but is about 30 times slower than HGP.
 Lots of memory allocated.
 Going to profile.

+Moved the allocation of the G matrix up several levels, but had very little impact on either the memory or the speed.

 ## 2021-06-05
 Figured out the issue with [turbo speeding vrr but slowing down the overall code](https://discourse.julialang.org/t/turbo-speeds-routine-slows-down-everything-else/).
 Keeping @inbounds @simd, but it has neglegible, if any benefit, and I might take it out again.